EDIorg/data-package-best-practices/README.md

 # data-package-best-practices

 This repository was initiated in late 2019, after EML 2.2 release.
 It holds best practices recommendations related to data packages, written by the community of data managers who contributed to the EDI repository.
-It is organized as gh-pages.
+The public-facing view is organized as gh-pages, which are copied over from draft area *when ready* (ie, edits to pages do not automatically become public).

-There are several axes of organization anticipated, based on
+There are several axes of organization anticipated, below, with examples.

-- metadata concepts (apply to most or all scientific domains)
+- Metadata concepts (apply to most or all scientific domains)
   - creators
   - keywords
   - geoCoverage